adude995/DIY-Open-Headphone/README.md

 # DIY ultralight open headphones

 ## Overview

+This repository is a contribution to the AES-paper "Ultralight circumaural headphone, which is open acces and can be found at http://www.aes.org/e-lib/browse.cfm?elib=22075
-This project provides plans and instructions for building your own headphones.
-The design is optimized for use with virtual and mixed reality, but works also great for normal listening to music.
-The headphones are 3D printable and therefore easy to build.
+It provides plans and instructions for building your own headphones.
+The design is optimized for use with virtual and mixed reality, but also works great for normal listening to music.
+The headphones are 3D printable and therefore easy to build and also repair.

 ## Background